-There has been "a lessening of interest in daytime AM's in competitive markets."
-Mr. Kozacko says, and another broker lamented over a growing concern that AM growth is "barely keeping up with inflation."
+There has been "a lessening of interest in davtime AM's in competitive markets," Mr. Kozacko says, and another broker lamented over a growing concern that AM growth is "barely keeping up with inflation."

-But, Mr. Haehnle says, a great many of his customers are concerned "that television is pricing itself out of business, there is still "'plenty of opportunity" in AM stations that have not been well manwhom I could sell an FM than an AM.
-I can move FM-only faster than an AMonly," he says.
+But, Mr. Haehnle says, a great many of his customers are concerned "that television is pricing itself out of business, and there is still "plenty of opportunity" in AM stations that have not been well managed.

 There is among his clients "a tremendous demand for FM's," says Richard Shaheen of Chicago.
 "A lot of people will not buy an AM only.
-An AM has got to be stronger financially than a comparable
+An AM has got to be stronger financially than a comparable FM.'

 The sudden interest in FM by station traders is, in part, because it is still relatively new.
-Mr. Haehnle expects "FM will equal AM revenues by mid-1982, and a great many buyers are willing to pay for that potential.
-"I have more people to
+Mr. Haehnle expects "FM will equal AM revenues by mid-1982,' and a great many buyers are willing to pay for that potential.
+"I have more people to whom I could sell an FM than an AM.
+I can move FM-only faster than an AMonly," he says.